Bre77/home-assistant.io/source/_integrations/advantage_air.markdown

 - Each zone that is temperature controlled will have a sensor to show how open the damper is.
 - Each zone with a wireless temperature or motion sensor will have a sensor that reports its wireless RSSI.

+### Binary Sensor

+The `advantage_air` binary sensor platform will create a binary sensor for each zone that has a motion sensor.

 ### Switch

 The `advantage_air` switch platform will create a switch entity to toggle fresh air mode, if it is supported.